Meet the ESA Staff

 Contact Valerie about: email subscription questions | ESA eNews

 Valerie helps ESA members stay informed and engaged.
-In her role as the marketing assistant, she helps expand ESA’s marketing efforts by assisting with a variety of digital marketing tasks and managing ESA's biweekly newsletter, ESA eNews.
+In her role as the marketing coordinator, she helps expand ESA's marketing efforts by assisting with a variety of digital marketing tasks and managing ESA's biweekly newsletter, ESA eNews.

 Valerie earned her BS in Business Administration from the University of Pittsburgh in 2018.
 During her senior year, she joined a team of engineers as a marketing specialist to help co-found a medical device start-up company.
 Spending a year and a half with the company, she helped translate Ph.D.-level science to the general public, and as a result, helped raise $20,000 from university pitch competitions.
 In the same year, as part of her coursework, she also worked with a team to develop a full campaign for the 2018 FIFA World Cup for FOX Sports.

 She is excited to help members share their science and continue learning about entomology.

 Rosina Romano, CMP

 1-301-731-4535 ext.
 3010

 Contact Rosina about: everything Annual Meeting │your membership experience │Code of Conduct

 Rosina brings members together to share their passion for insects.
 As the director of meetings and membership, she leads staff in creating memorable experiences throughout the year leading up to the society's Annual Meeting in November.

 Rosina specializes in nonprofit conference planning, starting part-time with her first association in 1999.
 She first fell in love with supporting their annual legislative conference.
 Since then, Rosina has worked for a variety of membership organizations, steadily increasing the size and scope of their conferences and events.
 Prior to joining ESA, Rosina was the director of meetings and events at the National Association of County and City Health Officials (NACCHO), managing a team of four planners hosting 60 meetings a year.